Students: end your school day with a payday

 Provincial Education and tuition amount changes:

-British Columbia: Education credit stays
+British Columbia: Education credit Eliminated

-The provincial education amount won’t be eliminated.
+The provincial tuition and education amount may still be claimed in these provinces.

-Saskatchewan: Education and tuition credits eliminated
+Ontario and Saskatchewan: Both Education and Tuition Credits eliminated

 Our Tax Experts are trained to ensure students maximize any new or unused credits and get every eligible deduction available, because we know bigger tax breaks mean better spring breaks for you.